 (d) Make and retain copies or extracts of any documents or records relevant to the subject matter of the audit and provide a Contractor with a list of such copies or extracts.

-[3. bis An Independent Aauditor may, in connection with a liability for a royalty payment require assistance from the Inspectors, through the Secretary-General, and the Inspectors shall assist the auditors in discharging their functions under this part.]

-4. For the purposes of an audit the Contractor shall make available to an auditor such financial records and information contemplated as reasonably required by the relevant organ of the Authority to determine compliance with this Part.
+4. For the purposes of an audit the Contractor shall make available to an [Independent] Auditor such financial records and information contemplated as reasonably required by the relevant organ of the Authority to determine compliance with this Part.

-5. Members of the Authority, in particular a Sponsoring State or States, shall, cooperate with and assist the relevant organ of the Authority and any auditor in the carrying out of any audit under this Regulation, and shall facilitate access to the records of a Contractor by an auditor and assist in the exchange of information relevant to a Contractor’s obligations under this Part.
+5. Members of the Authority, in particular a Sponsoring State or States, shall cooperate with and assist the relevant organ of the Authority and any Independent Auditor in the carrying out of any audit under this Regulation, and shall facilitate access to the records of a Contractor by an auditor and assist in the exchange of information relevant to a Contractor’s obligations under this Part.

 Please indicate the rationale for the proposal.
 [150-word limit]